Case Study: App Design

 Discover → Define → Develop → Deliver

 To frame the process, I used the Double Diamond model—moving from discovery to definition, and from development to delivery.
-While full delivery wasn’t complete at the time, we successfully worked through the first three phases.

 Discover: Survey + competitor analysis